-I published a CLI based snap, which allows user’s to easily download the latest Ubuntu ISOs.
+I recently published a CLI based snap, which allows user’s to easily download the latest Ubuntu ISOs.
 Various flavors and types of ISOs are supported across the supported releases of Ubuntu.
 Downloaded ISO’s SHA-256 hash sum is verified after downloading to ensure the authenticity of the download.

 Read on to learn how to install and use Ubuntu ISO Download!

 As this is a snap it is installed easily via the snap store:

 The snap is capable of downloading the primary Ubuntu Desktop and Ubuntu Server as well as a selection of currently supported flavors.
 The list of supported flavors was based on the officially recognized flavors list.
 These include the following: